NicholasDrexler/Oscilating-Spring-Mass-System-with-Various-Dampings/README.md

 # Oscilating-Spring-Mass-System-with-Various-Dampings
-For the non-physicist / non-engineers:
+For the non-physicists / non-engineers:
 We consider the sum of forces acting on a spring-mass system in the direction of the bob's axial motion.
 These are the friction force, spring force and newtons second law.
 The sum of these forces can be written:  b * (velocty) - K * (position) = (mass)*(acceleration)